 Teams are required to submit a technical design paper in English that describes the design of their USV and UAV autonomy systems, propulsion system, and control systems, as well as strategies for their approach to the tasks.
 This paper must include the rationale for the team's design choices.
-An editable template will be available on the RobotX website at a later date.
+An editable template is available on the RobotX website: robotx.org/2022.